 It seems that every month, if not every week, different manufacturers are coming up with the latest digital cameras to entice potential clients.
 And it’s just not working for us!
 The constant coming-and-going of models, features, and layout makes for an everchanging and confusing marketplace.
 The system needs to be reduced, boiled down.
 Simply put: What makes a digital camera, the best digital camera?

-after incredible examination and testing, here are certain factors to consider when looking for the best digital camera.
+After incredible examination and testing, there are certain factors to consider when looking for the best digital camera:

 One of the most important features of digital cameras is its mega pixel property.
 The higher the megapixels the better the actual photograph will come out.
 A megapixel is equivalent to one million pixels.
 The resolution of your image is based upon the megapixel property of your camera.
 This means that as you enlarge the picture, you would get more detail and less blurry colors.